Dawn Fallik – University of Delaware

 National Science Foundation grant: August 2021-present.
 Funded: $999,984.
 “Characterizing the Global Illicit Trade In Energy-Critical Materials using Machine Learning, Remote Sensing and Qualitative Research.”
 Five-year grant.
 PI: Julie Klinger, Dept. of Geography, Co-PI: Dawn Fallik, English Department.

 National Institute of Healthcare Management, January 2020.
 Funded $10,000 Dawn Fallik: 10,000 Followers and No Friends: Collaboration with National Public Radio to produce online and on-air stories focusing on the physical and mental ramifications of social isolation.

 “Words For Nerds” is a program I developed with Dr. Joshua Zide, a materials science and engineering professor at UD.
 The six-week seminar, started in 2019, is funded by a UD “Challenge” grant.
 Aimed at graduate students, particularly those in STEM fields, about 100 students apply for the 25 slots.
 They attend weekly seminars with experts in social media, multimedia and mainstream media, with the goal of translating their work to the general public.
 At the end, students present to a panel of judges, including Associated Press Investigations Editor Ron Nixon, American Association for the Advancement of Science STEM Program Director Dr. Iris Wagstaff and Science News reporter Dr. Tina Hesman-Saey.

-Please refer to my CV and to the journalism section of this site for examples of my published work.
+Please refer to the journalism section of this site for examples of my published work.